aemassa/project4-frontend/README.md

 - Include validations for login and profile info.
 - Enable users to log out of the application.
 - Refactor code
+- Reach goals:
-- Reach goal: Allow non-photographer users to create accounts and send messages to photographers.
+  - Allow non-photographer users to create accounts and send messages to photographers.
+  - Allow visitors to specify a radius of 5 miles, 10 miles, etc. up to 50 miles.